linuxelitebr/openshift-balance-slb/agent-based/KCS-OVS-BALANCE-SLB-AGENT-BASED.md

 4. Uncordon the node
 5. Proceed to the next node

 **Note**: If the MachineConfigPool is updated on all nodes but the nodes do not reboot automatically, perform a manual reboot to ensure the balance-slb configuration takes effect.
+Wait for the restarted node to become “Ready” before restarting the next one.

 #### Step 5: Verify Configuration